otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-07-ci-cd-github-actions-javascript-2/README.md

 > **Note:** The workflows you create this week will also be used in the **Project** branch for your assessment.
 Get them working here first, then you can apply the same approach there.

+> **Prerequisites:** Before starting the exercises below, confirm your practice project has `npm run test`, `npm run lint:check`, and `npm run format:check` scripts working locally.
+These scripts were set up in Weeks 04–06.
+If any are missing, revisit the relevant week's README before continuing.

 ---

 ## 1. GitHub Actions